 Provide terms conditions information at the right time

-Missing out information that will help the consumer decide whether to enter is likely to mislead.
+All promotional marketing should clearly include all significant T&C’s upfront in initial marketing material.
+T&C’s are considered significant if they are likely to affect a consumers understanding of the promotion and their decision on whether or not to participate.
 Rule 8.17 lists information that is likely to be considered material and should be included in initial marketing communications for any kind of promotion.
 Please see ‘Promotional marketing: Terms and conditions’ for detailed advice on T&Cs.

 Please see ‘Promotional marketing: Prize draws in social media’ for information on how to deal with T&Cs where space is limited.

 Rule 8.28 sets out information that is likely to be necessary to include in the full terms and conditions for prize promotions as well as the required information about winners (see ‘Promotional marketing: Prize winners’).
 These should be accessible throughout the whole duration of the promotion.

 Prize draw winners must be chosen in accordance with the laws of chance and if this is not done by a verifiably random computer process, there must been an independent observer.
 Competitions (which involve an element of skill) must have an independent judge.
 Please see ‘Promotional marketing: Independent judges and observers’.

 Prizes must be awarded as described or a reasonable equivalent and advertisers must either publish or make available information that indicates that a valid award took place.
 See Promotional marketing: Prize winners.